CiaIgle/Dragon-JS-simple-game/README.md

 I used [sololearn](https://www.sololearn.com/es/) as online editor and interpreter.

 ## To Do
-- Hacer las partes de HTML y CSS
+- Código CSS
+- Limpiar JS (eliminar console.log)
+- COMENTAR